PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_1.2.md

 Insert two 14-pin strips and one 2-pin strip of low-profile header pins into the top of the board, long ends down.

-Place the Teensy 4.0 atop the header pins, then solder the Teensy to the pins.
+Place an (ideally) already-programmed Teensy 4.0 atop the header pins, then solder the Teensy to the pins.

 ![Teensy soldered to pins](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/BuildPics_1.2.2/CVAC1053_xHQM57n-output.jpg?raw=true)